How to Get Cast in a Hallmark Movie

 How does the Hallmark casting process work?

-Penny Perry, who oversees Hallmark Media’s casting, told us, “We generally cast the leads from film, or from some knowledge or relationship with them.
+Penny Perry, who oversaw Hallmark Media’s casting for nine years, told us, “We generally cast the leads from film, or from some knowledge or relationship with them.
 The rest of the cast is read from the location casting director, or I hire a casting director to read and cast the roles.”

-As someone who’s involved “from script development through the completion of each project,” Perry is a seasoned pro, who’s also “responsible for conceiving and developing big-picture, long-term casting strategies.”
+As someone who was involved “from script development through the completion of each project,” Perry—a seasoned pro—was also “responsible for conceiving and developing big-picture, long-term casting strategies.”

 Perry said, “Generally speaking, our projects shoot outside the U.S., mostly in Canada, which requires that a certain percentage of the cast are Canadian.
 I work with talent managers and agencies in Canada, and domestically in the United States, to identify actors who have good chemistry and who strike the right balance for each specific project and location.”